 The Mediterranean port of Bodrum and its boatyards have a lengthy history.
 Today, local artisans still build traditional yachts in the classical Mediterranean style.
 They make boats such as a Gullet with a broad beam and rounded stern.
 Additionally, they build Tirhandils which has a pointed bow and stern.
 Gullets feature in the annual October Cup Race and are suitable for pleasure trip cruises from the port.

 Travelling around the Gulf of Gökova

-Bodrum´s beautiful peninsula is perfect for holidaymakers who are looking for a subdued and relaxing atmosphere.
+Bodrum’s beautiful peninsula is perfect for holidaymakers who are looking for a subdued and relaxing atmosphere.
 There are charming villages on the tranquil bays all around the area.
 On the south coast, sandy beaches with orange and tangerine groves border the shoreline.
-Nearby Akyarlar enjoys a well-deserved reputation for its fine, white sand, recognised as one of the best beaches in the world.
+Nearby, Akyarlar enjoys a well-deserved reputation for its fine, white sand, recognised as one of the world’s best beaches.
 The picturesque village of Yalikavak has white-washed houses along its narrow streets, adorned with cascading bougainvillaea.

 The Greek island of Kos is 50 minutes ferry ride from Bodrum, with multiple services each day.